dotnet/csharplang/proposals/csharp-12.0/collection-expressions.md

   * For each *element* `Ei` there is an *implicit conversion* to `T`.

-* To an *[inline array type](https://github.com/dotnet/csharplang/blob/main/proposals/csharp-12.0/inline-arrays.md)* with *element type* `T` where:

-  * For each *element* `Ei` there is an *implicit conversion* to `T`.

-* To a *type* that implements `System.Collections.IEnumerable` where:
+* To a *struct* or *class type* that implements `System.Collections.IEnumerable` where:

-  * The *type* contains an applicable instance constructor that can be invoked with no arguments or invoked with a single argument for the 0-th parameter where the parameter has type `System.Int32` and name `capacity`.
+  * The *type* contains an applicable instance constructor that can be invoked with no arguments.
   * For each *expression element* `Ei` there is an applicable instance or extension method `Add` for a single argument `Ei`.
   * For each *spread element* `Si` there is an applicable instance or extension method `Add` for a single argument of the *iteration type* of `Si`.

-  *Open issue: Relying on a parameter named `capacity` seems brittle.
-Is there an alternative?*

 * To an *interface type* `System.Collections.Generic.IEnumerable<T>`, `System.Collections.Generic.IReadOnlyCollection<T>`, `System.Collections.Generic.IReadOnlyList<T>`, `System.Collections.Generic.ICollection<T>`, or `System.Collections.Generic.IList<T>` where:

   * For each *element* `Ei` there is an *implicit conversion* to `T`.

-In the cases above, a collection literal *element* `Ei` is considered to have an *implicit conversion* to *type* `T` if:
+In the cases above, a collection expression *element* `Ei` is considered to have an *implicit conversion* to *type* `T` if:

 * `Ei` is an *expression element* and there is an implicit conversion from `Ei` to `T`.
 * `Ei` is a *spread element* `Si` and there is an implicit conversion from the *iteration type* of `Si` to `T`.

-Types for which there is an implicit collection expression conversion from a collection literal are the valid *target types* for that collection literal.
+Types for which there is an implicit collection expression conversion from a collection expression are the valid *target types* for that collection expression.

 The following additional implicit conversions exist from a *collection expression*: